 The easiest way to freeze your apples is to keep them whole.
 First, wash the apples thoroughly.
 Then, place them on a cookie sheet and put in the freezer.
 Once they're completely frozen, transfer the apples to freezer bags.
 The reason for freezing on a cookie sheet first is so that you don't end up with a frozen clump of apples that will be difficult to store, separate, and thaw.

 Freeze Apple Slices

-Peel, core and slice the apples to your preferred size.
-Then, freeze them on a cookie sheet, and transfer them to freezer bags once they're frozen.
-This will keep the pieces from sticking together, so you'll be able to pull out just the pieces you need later.
+Place the slices in a single layer on a cookie sheet and put in the freezer.
+Once frozen, transfer the apple slices to freezer bags.
+The flash freezing will keep the pieces from sticking together, so you'll be able to pull out only the pieces you need later.

 Freeze Apple Pie Filling

 If you plan on using the apples in a pie that you will make later on in the year (like during the holidays), you can make the pie filling while the apples are fresh and then freeze it.
 (Some spices lose their potency when frozen, so you may find that it works best to add your pie spices just before baking.)
 Line pie plates with plastic wrap and place the apple pie filling into the pie plate.
 Place in the freezer, and once frozen, transfer the filling in the plastic wrap to freezer bags and return to the freezer.

 To use a frozen apple pie filling, simply drop the frozen filling into a pie crust, cover with dough (remember to ventilate the top crust), and bake.
 There's no need to thaw the apples first, although you'll probably need to bake your pie about 20 minutes longer if using frozen apples.